 Fortunately, it’s neither a complicated DIY project nor an expensive one.
-In this post we’ll show you how it’s done and where to find an RV screen door slide replacement for your rig.
+In this post, we show you how it’s done and where to find a replacement sliding cover for your rig.

 What’s an RV Screen Door Slide?

 Many RVs have a small screen door slider (also called a “bubble slider” or “stopper”).
 This is generally a panel made of plastic or composite material that slides back and forth to cover or reveal the door latch and/or lock.
+As noted above, these can crack or break due to use or become discolored from UV exposure over time.
+There are several different styles of RV screen door sliders, depending on the make/model of the door used by your RV’s manufacturer.

 An RV screen door slider slides back and forth to reveal or cover the door latch and/or lock.
 These can crack, break, or discolor with time and use, requiring replacement.